-In this meeting, the student must present a detailed discussion of his/her data in a clear and logical fashion, including major conclusions, and a detailed outline of the thesis.
+In this meeting, the student must present a detailed discussion of their data in a clear and logical fashion, including major conclusions, and a detailed outline of the thesis.
 See page 11 for more information.
+Following the data meeting, if the Committee agrees, the candidate can begin putting the thesis together.